 Susheel Gupta was 12 years old when his mother was murdered by terrorists on board Air India Flight 182 as it crashed into the Atlantic Ocean off the coast of Ireland.
 It was shortly after this tragedy that Sush decided to embark on a career to work within the criminal justice system so that he could do his part to try and ensure no other Canadian or child ever has to endure a similar tragedy.
 Most recently, he was a Federal Prosecutor with the Public Prosecution Service of Canada (formerly part of the Department of Justice).
-Currently, he is a Special Advisor to the Office of the CEO of the Canadian Air Transport Security Authority working on issues of aviation security and terrorism.
+Currently, he is the Acting Chairperson and CEO of the Canadian Human Rights Tribunal.

 He is also the Spokesperson and a member of the Executive for the Air India Victims Families Association and has been working with all the victims for the Air India Public Inquiry.
 He began his advocacy when he was 14.
 Increasingly, Sush has become involved actively in victims’ rights issues, services required for victims of crime and victims of tragedies in all forms and assisting in seeking out better laws to protect and serve Canadians.

 Susheel is also co-Chair of the Kanishka Project Steering Committee which was established to oversee research grants of $10 MIL set aside by the Government of Canada to further strengthen and protect Canada in the area of counter-terrorism and related issues.

 Being both a victim of crime and terrorism as a child and a lawyer working in the criminal law field, Susheel brings a unique and well-equipped background and knowledge to these numerous issues.